DBCDK/dataio/gatekeeper/README.md

 ## Deployment
 Gatekeeper basically conists of a jar file, a configuration and a service definition.
 Of these only the jar file is deployed by jenkins, everything else is maintained manually.

+## install.sh
+This install script was not actually used to install a server, but more a recollection of what was done, so handle with care.